 We’ve lived and worked in 42 states in the past 2.5 years.
 It’s crazy to think that right before enjoying this freedom we were both working in Corporate America.
-Here’s a few of the reasons why we LOVE working while RVing Full Time.
+Here are a few of the reasons why we LOVE working while RVing Full Time.

 Freedom in an RV

 Someone asked me the other day how we decided where we travel to.
-It caught me off guard but after thinking about it there’s 2 reasons.
+It caught me off guard but after thinking about it there are 2 reasons.